cassiebuhler/conminCG/matlabCode/groupLASSO/README.md

 3. **MODIFY NUMBER OF PROBLEMS**

 We run the problem 100 times by using a for loop.
-To change the number of problems, modify the *rr* variable.
+To change the number of problems, modify the numProbs variable.

 ## CONTACT